On Universally Optimal Algorithms for A/B Testing: Stable and Consistent Algorithms

-Next, we show by contradiction that a uniformly good algorithm is stable.
+{\it Stability.} We show by contradiction that a better than uniform algorithm is stable.
 Suppose there exists $a\in (0,1)$ such that (B) in Definition \ref{def:stable} does not hold (if (A) in Definition~\ref{def:stable} does not hold, one can obtain a contradiction in a symmetric way).
 The following lemma is proven in Appendix~\ref{app:techlemmas}.